dew-landscapes/envSDM/README.md

   - `predicts::envelope()`
 - ability to use multiple metrics for choosing a ‘best’ tune

-Prediction includes:

-- only predicting to a predict boundary established during the preparation
+Prediction is limited to boundary established during the preparation.

+Several values provided as options for thresholding the prediction:

-- threshold to maximum of specificity + sensitivity
+- maximum of specificity + sensitivity
+- equal specificity + sensitivity
+- omission rate at 10%
+- equal prevalence
+- no omission

 ## Installation